MicrosoftLearning/mslearn-openai/Instructions/Labs/06-use-own-data.md

 ## Configure your application

 For this exercise, you'll complete some key parts of the application to enable using your Azure OpenAI resource.
+Applications for both C# and Python have been provided.
+Both apps feature the same functionality.

 1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.